kkensuke/myjb/_build/html/_sources/programming/path.md

 ```
 The result shows PATH holds some directories (colon is a separator): `/usr/local/bin`, `/usr/bin`, `/bin`, `/usr/sbin`, `/sbin`

 When you input a command, the shell searches `/usr/local/bin` at first.
-If the shell finds a command, it run the command.
+If the shell finds a command, it runs the command.
 If not, then it searches `/usr/bin`.
-If it finds the command, it run the command.
+If it finds the command, it runs the command.
 If not, then it searches `/bin`.
 This flow repeats until it finds and runs the command.
 So only the command found at first is run.
-If the shell could not find the command in all the directories in PATH, shell returns `zsh: command not found: xxx`.
+If the shell could not find the command in all the directories in PATH, the shell returns `zsh: command not found: xxx`.

 Command `which` shows the directories where (for example) the `ls` is.